Head CoachRead More

 Hired July 2012, Bachamp is responsible for a number of administrative duties, including coordinating coaches' travel, organizing the men’s basketball office, maintaining coaches' calendars and monitoring the budget.
 She also handles the personal schedule of head coach Bruce Weber.
 In addition, Bachamp is responsible for all aspects of the annual men’s basketball banquet each April.

 Bachamp joined the basketball staff after spending four months as an inside spirit sales representative at GTM Sportswear.
 She has athletics experience as an undergraduate, serving four years as a student assistant in the football office, where she assisted in the recruiting process.
 She also spent a summer as a cheerleading marketing intern with the Kansas City Chiefs.

-Luke Sauber begins his seventh year as an assistant athletic trainer at Kansas State, including his fifth as the primary trainer for the men’s basketball team in 2018-19.
+Luke Sauber begins his eighth year as an assistant athletic trainer at Kansas State, including his sixth as the primary trainer for the men’s basketball team, in 2019-20.
 He joined the men’s basketball support staff in June 2014 after spending two seasons as the athletic trainer for the women’s basketball team.

 Prior to his tenure at Abilene Christian, Sauber completed a year-long internship with the NFL’s Carolina Panthers in 2007-08.

 Sauber earned a dual Bachelor of Science degree in athletic training and Kinesiology from Kansas State in 2005.
 He received his Master’s in College Student Personal/Intercollegiate Athletics in 2007.

 As a student athletic trainer (2001-05) and graduate assistant (2005-07) at K-State, he worked with a variety of sports, including football, men’s basketball, baseball and men’s and women’s track and field.